cwatkins/grammarly-for-developers/examples/demo-react/readme.md

 This demo React app displays a `<textarea>` with sample text in it.
 You can use this app while exploring how to use the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/demo-react?file=/src/Editors.js).

-Note that this demo does _not_ contain the code for using the SDK, so Grammarly suggestions will not appear in the app automatically.

 ## How it works

 The app contains a `<textarea>`.
 You can add Grammarly suggestions to the `<textarea>` by creating a [new Grammarly for Developers app](https://developer.grammarly.com/apps) and then following the Quick Start instructions for a React app.